 - What Matters Most in Your Child's Education - Saturday, March 24, 2018

 - Establishing Positive Social Relationships: Answering the Hard Questions - April 21, 2018

-Parent Workshop about Transition
+Parent Workshop on Transition

 Audio Description Basics for Parents

 Parents describe the world around their child(ren) naturally.
 They provide the first “audio description” by providing details of the zoo, the grocery store, or just watching TV.
 This presentation will provide information to help hone parents’ skills in providing details of non‐verbal actions, still‐life, and everyday activities.

 Our presenter is Donna Hultman.
 Donna has provided audio description (AD) along with a team of describers through Outlook Nebraska for the past year.
 ONI brought AD to Omaha in July of 2016.
 Donna has attended trainings in North Carolina and Reno, Nevada, and has provided training in Omaha as part of the ONI team.
 Theaters in Omaha now providing AD as a service include the Omaha Community Playhouse, Orpheum, Blue Barn, Circle Theater, Shakespeare on the Green, and Film Streams.
 The Lied Center in Lincoln will provide AD upon request.

 The presentation begins at 8:30 a.m. and ends at 2:30 p.m.
 Parents are welcome to participate in the Braille Challenge opening ceremony and awards as part of your day!
 However, your child does not have to participate in Braille Challenge for you to participate in the workshop.
 To sign up to attend or for questions about the workshop, please email Tanya Armstrong: firstname.lastname@example.org or call 402-873-5513.
 Click here to download a flyer for this workshop.
 There is no cost to attend.
 Lunch will be provided.
 This is a great opportunity to network with other parents!